Sourdough Lemon Bars

 - Lemon zest

-- Lemon Juice: You need LOTS of fresh lemons for this recipe in order to achieve that perfect lemon flavor.
+- Lemon Juice: You need LOTS of fresh lemons for this recipe to achieve that perfect lemon flavor.
 Depending on the size and juiciness of the lemons you will need anywhere from 4-8.
-I highly recommend fresh lemon juice in this recipe as most bottle lemon juices contain extra ingredients and are made from concentrate.
+I highly recommend fresh lemon juice in this recipe.
+This is because most bottled lemon juices contain extra ingredients and are made from concentrate.
 This can affect the flavor of the bars.
-If you want to mix it up a bit, you can use meyer lemons in this recipe.
+If you want to mix it up a bit, you can use Meyer lemons in this recipe.
 Meyer lemon bars will be sweeter and less acidic.

 - Salt